 National parks & reserves

-Lush parks and wildlife spotting
+Wildflowers and wildlife

 Savour a memorable picnic of local produce at the sheltered extinct volcanic crater of Mount Franklin, making your way to the summit and around the rim of the crater.